rajatt95/Tutorial_YT_Rajat_DesignPattern_POM_Selenium_Java/README.md

 - [Contacts](#contacts)

 ## 📖 Introduction
-This repository contains a Tutorial for Page Object Model (POM) design pattern implementation using Selenium WebDriver and Java for automated testing of web applications.
+This repository contains a Tutorial for Page Object Model (POM) design pattern implementation using Selenium WebDriver and Java for automated testing of applications.

 ## 🎥 Video Tutorial